 In winter, the bluebirds often return to the birdhouse to seek shelter from the cold weather.

 Provide the Right Foods

-Eastern bluebirds eat insects during the spring and summer months, and then turn to small fruits and berries in the fall and winter.
+Eastern bluebirds prefer to eat insects during the spring and summer months, and then turn to small fruits and berries in the fall and winter.
 Our yard includes plantings of trees and shrubs which produce berries in the fall such as dogwood trees, blueberries, viburnums, winterberry and grapes.
 We do not use any pesticides, to decrease the chances of bluebirds eating contaminated insects or feeding poisoned bugs to their young.
 In the garden, watching bluebirds swoop down from their perches in trees or from atop a nesting box to take moths and other flying insects on the wing is a spectacular sight.

 Bluebirds are also very fond of mealworms, which are readily available at birding specialty stores, feed and seed supply stores and online, and they will readily approach a tray of mealworms or enter specially designed bluebird feeders.
 Many other birds also enjoy mealworms, and will quickly empty the feeder when given the opportunity, so we use a specially designed bluebird feeder that is inexpensive and easy to make.
 Buying mealworms in bulk costs significantly less than the small containers of live mealworms commonly sold at pet stores.